-Whenever a major storm like a hurricane causes electrical grid failure, a wave of solar intrigue follows.
+Whenever a major tropical storm like Hurricane Dorian causes electrical grid failure, a wave of solar intrigue follows.

 Two questions are usually driving people’s curiosity: